 History of Rosewater in Iran

 The first rose water production plant in Iran was established in Ghamsar in 1974-75 after studies were conducted by Bulgarian experts.
-It was built on the outskirts of Ghamsar (at 15th kilometer of Ghamsar – Kashan road).
+It was built on the outskirts of Ghamsar (at the 15th kilometer of Ghamsar – Kashan road).
 The second rose water production plant was established at the entrance of Ghamsar city and is called Golriz.
-The cooperative company of rose water producers of Ghamsar has established a plant at industrial park of Ghamsar in order to solve the problem of pasteurizing traditional rose water, which was the main hurdle on the way of production and sales of rose water.
+The cooperative company of rose water producers of Ghamsar has established a plant at the industrial park of Ghamsar in order to solve the problem of pasteurizing traditional rose water, which was the main hurdle on the way of production and sales of rose water.